Cyrken/html-css/using-images/README.md

 ## Sprites

-Sprites allow us to combine your images into a single file in Photoshop and using `background-position` show only a single part of the image at a time.
+Sprites allow us to combine our images into a single file in Photoshop and using `background-position` show only a single part of the image at a time.

 ```html
 <div class="icon icon-circle"></div>